-a) Reflects retail load and wholesale load auction volumes as of December 31, 2020.
+(a) Reflects retail load and wholesale load auction volumes as of December 31, 2020.

 Constellation's wholesale channel-to-market serves approximately 60 TWh of power load across competitive utility load procurements and bilateral sales to municipalities, coops, banks, and other wholesale entities.
 Complementary to its national portfolio, Constellation has several decades of relationships with wholesale counterparties across all domestic power markets as a means of both monetizing its own generation, as well as sourcing contracted generation to meet customer and portfolio needs.
 With the increased trend toward customer demand for sustainability, this ability to source contracted generation has provided a capital-light way for the Company to provide customers with the renewable products they are demanding to support a cleaner energy ecosystem.
-This creates durable customer relationships and repeatable business through the ability to respond to customer and marketplace trends.
-Similarly, this contracting acumen provides the ability to supplement our native generation with other non-renewable assets to meet changing portfolio needs in a balance sheet efficient manner.
+This creates durable customer relationships and repeatable business through the ability to supplement our native generation with other non-renewable assets to meet changing portfolio needs in a balance sheet efficient manner.